Region

 What it is

 Cramant is one of the six Grand Cru villages on the Côte des Blancs.
-Near 100 percent Chardonnay on pure belemnite chalk sitting at or just under the surface.
-A textbook example of Champagne as chalk-driven wine.
+Around 345 hectares of vineyard, near 100 percent Chardonnay on pure belemnite chalk at or just below the surface.
+A textbook case of Champagne as chalk-driven wine.
+One of the twelve original Grand Cru villages, since 1911.

 Style

 Finesse is the keyword.
-Cramant is nicknamed “le tendre” against Le Mesnil-sur-Oger “le serré”.
-Fine, creamy mousse.
-White florals (acacia, linden), lemon peel, elderflower.
-Chalky finish but less mineral-tense than Le Mesnil.
-Drinkable young without ever feeling superficial.
+Among connoisseurs Cramant is “le tendre” against Le Mesnil-sur-Oger “le serré”.
+Fine, creamy mousse that keeps its bead size for years.
+White florals (acacia, linden, elderflower), lemon peel, yellow apple.
+Chalky finish, but less mineral-tense than Le Mesnil.
+Drinkable young without feeling superficial.

-- Mumm: has owned Cramant parcels since 1882, the foundation of RSRV Blanc de Blancs Millésimé
+- Mumm: has owned Cramant parcels since 1882, the foundation of RSRV Blanc de Blancs Millésimé.
+One of the best-known commercial expressions of Cramant.

-- Diebolt-Vallois: among the most respected grower-producers in the village
+- Diebolt-Vallois: among the most respected grower-producers in the village.
+Cuvées “Prestige” and “Fleur de Passion” (old vines).

 In the glass

 A good Cramant Grand Cru shows why Côte des Blancs Chardonnay is the benchmark for Blanc de Blancs.
-Floral nose, generous but never heavy palate, long finish with chalk and citrus.
-Works with raw oysters, shellfish, sushi and delicate white fish.
-Not the most age-worthy Côte des Blancs (that’s Le Mesnil), but among the most approachable.
+Floral nose (white flowers, linden), generous but never heavy palate, long finish with chalk and citrus.
+Mousse is strikingly fine — with Lilbert “Perle” or Mumm RSRV almost champagne crémeux, a textural effect.

 Signature grape